Camila Bernal Flaunts Thighs & Booty In Daring Black Dress With Revealing Slits

 In the racy pics, Camila looked smoking hot while wearing a daring black dress.
 The garment featured slender straps that showcased her toned arms and shoulders as it wrapped tightly around her busty chest.

 The gown featured cutouts in the midsection, which showcased her flat tummy and impressive abs.
-The dress hung down to her ankles, and boasted hip-high slits that gave fans a peek at her thick thighs while casting a spotlight on her curvaceous booty.
+The dress hung down to her ankles and boasted hip-high slits that gave fans a peek at her thick thighs while casting a spotlight on her curvaceous booty.

 Camila accessorized the style with two silver bracelets on her wrist.
 She also rocked a pair of black heels, as well as white polish on her fingers and toes.